jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Flying.
 Ward 3.
 {1}{U}: Tap target creature and put a stun counter on it.
 Put a charge counter on this creature.
 {4}{R}, Remove X charge counters from Serpenphare: Serpenphare deals X damage to each creature.
+---
+An omnipresent feature of the continent skies.
+A reminder that before one can even reach The Monolith, one must get past Serpenphare.

 7/7
 ```